 Peloton Bike Review FAQs

 You can ride the Peloton Bike without a subscription.
-You’ll be able to use manual mode (the Just Ride feature) or access three pre-recorded classes.
+You’ll be able to use manual mode (the Just Ride feature) or access two pre-recorded classes.
 We will say though, that the magic in a Peloton Bike is by taking advantage of the interactive programming, so we wouldn’t recommend buying a Peloton Bike if you’re not planning on also purchasing a monthly membership.

 Further reading